uOttawaGDC/Platformer/README.md

 # Screenshot

-This screenshot demonstrated what the build should look like when opened in unity
+This screenshot demonstrates what the build should look like when opened in unity

 ![](./screenshot.png)